-Controlled blending is a central element of the AIC Sustainable Commodities Scheme.
-It establishes a connection between any sustainability claims being made by a Participant and the physical flow of product moving through an identified process or supply chain.
-It is an essential component in ensuring that any information provided with regard to the sustainability characteristics of raw materials, intermediate products and feed is credible with regard to its origin and type and can be verified along the entire process and supply chain.
+The AIC Sustainable Commodities Scheme (ASCS) Chain of Custody Models establish a connection between any sustainability claims being made by a Participant and the physical flow of product moving through an identified process or supply chain.
+They are essential components in the ASCS, ensuring that any information provided with regard to the sustainability characteristics of raw materials, intermediate products and feed is credible with regard to its origin and type and can be verified along the entire process and supply chain.